-There are a few things about the Camp Chef Woodwind that I really like.
-The hopper clean out and the ashes catcher are the most important ones.
+There are a few things I found in this Camp Chef Woodwind review that I really like.
+The hopper cleanout and the ashes catcher are the most important ones.
 I did not find these in the other Camp Chef Reviews I did.

 Although I like the two temperature probes I still use a handheld thermometer to check the internal temperature of the meat I cook. some probes do not work too well on thinner pieces.
 Here you can find my choice pocket thermometers.

-The 4 wheels are a great idea.
+The 4 wheels on the Woodwind 36 are a great idea.
 No more lifting up one side to move the grill around.
 One wheel can be locked to keep the grill in place.

 People mentioned that they did not get a real smoke flavor in their meat.
 In my opinion that is one of the

-The standard model is of course the most affordable but I recommend to have a look at the models with the Sear box or the Sidekick to add more options to your outdoor cooking.
+The standard model is, of course, the most affordable but I recommend also having a look at the models with the Sear box or the Sidekick to add more options to your outdoor cooking.

-Like I mentioned these are two great additions to your Camp Chef woodwind.
-You can buy it with or add them later, but that will cost more.
+As I mentioned these are two great additions to your Camp Chef woodwind.
+You can buy them with or add them later, but that will cost more.

 The Sear box comes with a 16.000 BTU burner and is made of stainless steel.
 The grill grate is enameled cast iron.
 I can only find good reviews of it and this does not happen too much.

-The Sidekick is actually a side burner that can be converted in a flat top grill, outdoor oven, Jerky maker.
+The Sidekick is actually a side burner that can be converted into a flat top grill, outdoor oven, and Jerky maker.
 It can also be converted to natural gas.

 I found some nice tips from users.
-One is a no brainier in my opinion and that is to use a grill cover.
+One is a no-brainer in my opinion and that is to use a grill cover.
 I found that they have one that fits great here on Amazon.

 Assembly seems to be pretty straightforward, but a video can explain it better than I do.